danielaparker/jsoncons/README.md

 The [jsoncons data model](doc/ref/data-model.md) supports the familiar JSON types - nulls, booleans, numbers, strings, arrays, objects - plus byte strings.
-In addition, jsoncons supports semantic tagging of date-time values, timestamp values, big numbers, decimal fractions and binary encodings.
+In addition, jsoncons supports semantic tagging of date-time values, timestamp values, big integers, big decimals, bigfloats and binary encodings.
 This allows it to preserve these type semantics when parsing JSON-like data formats such as CBOR that have them.

 jsoncons is distributed under the [Boost Software License](http://www.boost.org/users/license.html).